The Supreme Guide to LPR Causes & Treatment

 Which is why there are many potential solutions as well.

 Many physicians treat generically – each patient receives the same treatment.
 If the patient is lucky, that treatment tackles the root cause.
-If not, the LPR will persist or come back.
+If not, the LPR symptoms will persist or come back.

 For a permanent cure, you need the right solution for your individual problem.